 - the number of episodes of AOM experienced over six months or a year, and/or

 - the presence of symptoms such as hearing loss, speech and language delay, and learning problems associated with a middle ear effusion affecting both ears and documented as present for three months or longer.

-Systematic reviews report that grommets improves hearing for those with OME and associated hearing loss during the first six months of follow-up but that there is no effect on language development or cognition in otherwise healthy children [6,7].
-For children with recurrent AOM, systematic review evidence indicates grommets are effective in preventing/reducing infections in the first six months .
-Most grommets last for 6–12 months.
-Available evidence suggests parents perceive improvement in general health, behaviour and social skills in their children following grommet insertion, however, the quality of the studies does not allow strong conclusions to be drawn.
+Systematic reviews report that grommet insertion improves hearing for those with OME and associated hearing loss during the first six months of follow-up but that there is no effect on language development or cognition in otherwise healthy children [7, 8].
+For children with recurrent AOM, systematic reviews indicate grommets help to prevent/reduce infections in the first six months .
+Most grommets last between six and 12 months.
+Evidence suggests that parents notice improvement in general health, behaviour and social skills in their children after grommet insertion, however, the quality of the studies does not allow strong conclusions to be drawn.

 Questions the data might prompt:

 - Do DHBs have referral and intervention guidelines that are based on international best practice and agreed between general practitioners and surgeons?

 - For each procedure, what are the most common indications for surgery?